minprog/programming-2-hispeed/info/10 Syllabus.md

 The course has one 75-minute quiz.
 It is "closed-book," but you may utilize during each quiz one two-sided page (A4) of notes, typed or written, and a pen or pencil, nothing else.

-One retake of the quiz is offered.
+One retake of the quiz is offered, but not neccessarily in time for follow-up courses.

 ## Collaboration